Blog

 Why Most HSA Holders Leave Money on the Table

-Health Savings Accounts are one of the most powerful tax-advantaged tools available, yet studies show the average HSA holder only uses their account for a fraction of eligible expenses.
-The IRS defines a broad range of qualified medical expenses under Section 213(d), and the list is far longer than most people realize.
+Health Savings Accounts are one of the most powerful tax-advantaged tools available.
+Yet the average HSA holder only uses their account for a fraction of eligible expenses.
+The IRS defines a broad range of qualified medical expenses under Section 213(d).
+The list is far longer than most people realize.

-If you have an HSA and you are only using it for doctor copays and prescriptions, you are almost certainly missing out.
-Let us walk through every major category so you can start saving more.
+If you have an HSA and only use it for doctor copays and prescriptions, you are missing out.
+Let us walk through every major category.

 Quick Reference: HSA Eligibility at a Glance